 | Escalation triage | Categorizing issues by urgency/type | Efficiency |

-HR & Legal
+HR & legal

 - Job descriptions: Generate role-specific postings optimized for platforms